 I was born in 1977.

-Yet for most of my life, I was neglected and nobody cared or talked about me.
+Yet for most of my life, nobody cared or talked much about me.

-However, about ten years ago, my caretakers suggested that I change my look (get a new haircut, change my wardrobe, those sort of things).
+However, about seven years ago, my caretakers suggested that I change my look (get a new haircut, change my wardrobe, those sort of things).